 Home insurance includes several different types of coverage.
 Understanding each type of coverage will help you determine what you need as you shop for a homeowners insurance policy.

-If there are situations that you'd like insurance coverage for that are not included in your policy, like earthquakes, you can buy a separate insurance policy.
+Keep in mind that you won't find flood or earthquake coverage in a typical homeowners insurance policy.
+If there are situations that you'd like insurance coverage for that are not included in your policy, like earthquakes, you can buy flood insurance or earthquake insurance separately.

 You can have different levels of coverage within your home insurance policy.
 These coverage levels include the policy's coverage limit, which is the most the insurer will pay on claims.